JPCodeCraft/AlbionFreeMarketTutorials/tutorials/begginer/begginer.md

 - Looks like amazing prices
 - BUT: Getting there safely costs more than the profit
-- Only worth it with transport mammoth and a scout (not for beginners)
+- Sometimes it's just better to set sell orders in Royal Cities and wait for buyers

 **Focus Is Literally Money:**

-- 10,000 focus = 500k-1M silver when used right
+- 10,000 focus = 500k-3M silver when used right
 - Never let it cap at 30,000 (wasted money)
 - Even if you don't craft, use it on farming/herb gardens
-- Rough math: 1 focus point = 50-100 silver
+- Rough math: 1 focus point = 50-300 silver

 ### **PvP Realities Nobody Mentions**